tonysneed/Demo.DotNetCoreDocker/ReadMe.md

 1. First install the Docker toolbox

-2. Build an image based on the latest .NET CLI bits, run the following docker command:
+2. Build an image based on the latest .NET CLI bits by running the following docker command:

     ```
     docker-compose up